Omar-Aljohani/ICS344-03-G04-Final-Project/README.md

 # Phase 3 - Defensive Strategy

 ## Overview
-In this phase, we set up a install Fail2Ban and conifure it into Metasploitable3 victim machine.
+In this phase, we set up and install Fail2Ban and conifure it into Metasploitable3 victim machine.
 We specifically focused on blocking SSH brute-force attacks after 3 attemps.

 ---